aksommerville/samsam/README.md

 rearranging elements, or using them in new contexts. however, its important that your modifications dont drastically change the individual graphics to the point where they no longer resemble their original character or composition.

-Seems we are well within rights to make those two changes.

-Can I allow myself the liberty to change all the off-yellow pixels too? rishita certainly implies so.
-Keeping them in the original colors, I just can't, it's so fucking ugly.

 2025-07-22T07:05
 A plan is taking shape.
 I've got the graphics colored, and they don't look so bad now.